DRUG CRIMES ATTORNEY IN DALLAS, TEXAS

 Texas has some of the harshest penalties in the nation for drug trafficking and other drug offenses.
 The legislature and courts have increased the enforcement of drug offenses, and the resulting penalties.
 The consequences for a conviction vary, but can include heavy fines and possible incarceration.
 In fact, the lowest possible offense still entails a jail sentence of 180 days to two years and fines up to $10,000, and trafficking of more than 400 grams of a substance can even result in a life sentence in prison and fines of up to $250,000.

 Given these life-altering consequences, immediate action is needed to protect your rights.
 Whether you have been charged with an offense or are being investigated, it is important to obtain the counsel of an experienced criminal defense lawyer as soon as possible.
-The law offices of Phillip A. Linder can provide the aggressive defense that you need for drug trafficking charges involving marijuana, methamphetamines, cocaine, heroin, or prescription narcotics.
+The Linder Firm can provide the aggressive defense that you need for drug trafficking charges involving marijuana, methamphetamines, cocaine, heroin, or prescription narcotics.
 This includes the following offenses:

 How Our Attorney Can Help